visit-dav/visit/src/doc/Building/Advanced_Usage.rst

 When you want to build visit on a system without internet access, you can use ``build_visit`` to download the third party libraries and source code to a system that has internet access and then move those files to your machine without access.
-The following example downloads all the optional libraries and mpich and osmesa.
+The following example downloads the optional libraries, mpich and osmesa.

 .. code:: bash